Engineering Faculty Tours

 Who can join this tour?

-Are there vaccination requirements to join this tour?
+Are there any health requirements to join this tour?

-All tour attendees and staff must wear a face mask when entering the faculty building.
-The tours will also walk through active research and lab environments, so for your comfort and safety please wear closed-toed shoes.
+The tours will walk through a large portion of our facilities, so for your comfort and safety please wear comfortable, closed-toed shoes.

 What disability access does the new building have?